HEP-SF/PhysCondDB/CondDBWeb/README.txt

 2) Refer to ../README.md for instructions on building and deploying this application.

+3) Some command examples:
+ * Once the h2 database has been filled, you can:
+   => Query global tags: curl http://localhost:8090/conddb/globalTags/search/findByNameLike\?name=CONDBR2%25

 OLD INSTRUCTIONS...NOW CHECK ../README.md
 Using Spring Profiles you do not need to change anything at this level.